audulus/Anodize/README.md

 }
 ```

-I do `swift run Anodize MyCoolKernel.metal` and get `Anodized.swift`
+We run `swift run Anodize MyCoolKernel.metal` which generates the file `Anodized.swift` which contains wrappers for our kernel(s).

-Then I can do the following:
+And then we can call it from Swift with type safety, and not having to worry about binding indices.

 ```Swift